 Established in 1985, CUNY TV has been under the leadership of Executive Director Robert Isaacson since 1992.
 During his tenure, the station has steadily increased its ambition and scope, in 2009 becoming a full-capacity HD studio and post-production facility, with a six-camera mobile production truck.

-CUNY TV’s expanded reach includes an enhanced commitment to community broadcasting, while maintaing a consistent link to its roots in lifelong learning.
-Under the supervision of Executive in Charge of Production Gail Yancosek – a New York Emmy® Award winner for her stewardship of WNEW/Fox 5’s Good Day New York series – is a slate of new series and specials produced by CUNY TV’s recently-formed Special Projects Unit.
-These programs include an update on the regional economy; a special report on the Baby Boom generation; a new monthly culture program, Arts in the City; a periodic update on independent films and filmmakers, and a new series dedicated to the diverse Asian American population in the New York metropolitan area.
+CUNY TV’s expanded reach includes an enhanced commitment to community broadcasting, while maintaining a consistent link to its roots in lifelong learning.
+Under the supervision of Executive in Charge of Production Gail R. Yancosek – a New York Emmy® Award winner for her stewardship of WNEW/Fox 5’s Good Day New York series – CUNY TV has regularly debuted a slate of new series and specials.
+These programs include a new monthly events and culture magazine, Arts in the City; a monthly news program, Asian American Life, dedicated to one of the most diverse populations in the New York metropolitan area; and specials on food, animals, Baby Boomers, the regional economy, and independent films.

-The new programs enhance a schedule that features themed programming five days a week, shown in a revolving six-hour block complemented by late-night films: People (Mondays), Science (Tuesdays), Public Affairs (Wednesdays), Global TV (Thursdays), and Arts &Culture (Fridays).
-Weekends feature diverse foreign fare on City Cinematheque, along with repeats of the week’s best shows.
+The new programs enhance a schedule that features themed programming five days a week, shown in a revolving six-hour block complemented by late-night films: People (Mondays), Science (Tuesdays), Public Affairs (Wednesdays), Global TV (Thursdays), and Arts & Culture (Fridays).
+Weekends feature diverse foreign films on City Cinematheque, along with repeats of the week’s best shows.

 More than a thousand hours of CUNY TV’s original programming also are archived online for national and international access at www.cuny.tv.
 We encourage you to browse our site to get to know our schedule, series, specials, and archive.
 Please send your questions or comments to us using this form.